maxgallup/tailscale-status/README.md

 If you want to contribute with new translations, follow these steps:

 #### Compiling Translation
 This extension uses `gettext` for i18n.
-If you modify or add a new `.po` file (e.g., `po_br.po`) in the `po/` directory, you must compile it into a `.mo` machine-object file before packing the extension.
+If you modify or add a new `.po` file (e.g., `po_br.po`) in the `po/` directory, you must compile it into a `.mo` machine-object file before packing the extension or testing it.
-Rum the folling command from the root of the repository:
+Run the folling command from the root of the repository:
 ```
 msgfmt -cv -o po/tailscale-status.mo po/<your_language>.po
 ```

 ### TODOs
 - [x] Rewrite extension to utilize tailscale api instead of running `tailscale` commands.
+- [x] Create a Fallback to the CLI if an endpoint fails
+- [x] Continuous listen to incoming files
+- [x] Internalization (i18n)
-- [ ] Review api endpoints
+- [ ] Review api endpoints and extend the LocalAPI integration